Engineering ProductivityLast Updated Jun 21, 20245 min read

 In this example, you set the ubuntu-2004:202104-01 Linux image as your machine executor type, then set docker_layer_caching: true to enable Docker layer caching for this environment.
 When you build the Elixir image with the docker build command, CircleCI will cache the individual layers to be reused in future runs.

 Once you have enabled DLC for your project, any layers that are saved will be available for three days between job runs.
 Any cached layers that are not reused after three days will be deleted.
-You can create up to 50 DLC volumes per project.
-For more information on how to implement Docker layer caching in your projects, as well as some potential use cases and limitations, visit the DLC documentation.

 Conclusion

 DLC is only one of many different optimizations you can make to your config.
 Other cache-based optimizations include persisting data in workspaces and caching dependencies for faster builds.
-For more information on dependency caching, see Config best practices: dependency caching.
+For more information on dependency caching, check out Config best practices: dependency caching.
 Stay tuned for other deep dives into available config optimizations in future installments of this series.

 To get started using the most powerful CI/CD platform to build, test, and deploy your applications faster and with more confidence, sign up for a free plan today.
-If you are interested in an expert-level review of your CircleCI configuration, you can get a personalized, one-on-one evaluation from a dedicated support engineer by signing up for a premium support plan.